PeerNova-Solutions/cuneiformsf-reports-datahealth/README.md

 ## How to Use These Reports

 These reports are designed to accelerate the data health and reliability analysis process for Salesforce administrators, data quality professionals, and data stewards.
-Use these reports to quickly assess the technical health of your Salesforce data.
 Each report is designed to provide a specific set of insights, and can be customized to meet your specific data health reporting needs.

 ![Cuneiform for Salesforce: Comparing Default Value Usage Across Fields](img/default-values.gif)

-> In this example, this report measures default value usage across all profiled fields -- and identifies the fields that have the highest default value usage.
-Use this report to identify fields that are disproportionately populated with their default value.
+> In this example, this report measures default value usage across all profiled fields -- and identifies that are disproportionately populated with their default value.
 These fields may require further analysis to ensure that default values are being used appropriately.

 ![Cuneiform for Salesforce: Understanding the Profiling Process](img/profiling-process.gif)